Education Counts

 For a more detailed summary of the trends in teacher entry and leaving rates - an indicator report is available for download as a pdf under “Downloads” at the top right-hand corner of this page.

-This workbook allows you to create your tables by any combination of variables.
-Includes the option of displaying teacher entry and leaving statistics by teacher characteristics (such as age) and school characteristics (such as decile).
+These workbooks allow you to create your tables by any combination of variables.
+They include the option of displaying teacher entry and leaving statistics by teacher characteristics (such as age) and school characteristics (such as decile).

-Please note: use of this spreadsheet requires MS Excel version 2007 or later.
+Please note: use of these spreadsheets requires MS Excel version 2007 or later.

 These workbooks provide statistics on teachers entering the teacher workforce (numbers and rates), broken down into a range of teacher demographics, school characteristics (such as decile), and regional type variables.